radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 Because the owner can point a link to *anything*, not just an extension of the previous linked list of inputs, they could (in theory) re-write the history of their Radicle machine.
 Such behaviour would be easily detectable by (the daemon's of) other users following this machine.
-In the future the Radicle daemon would stop following such a machine, mark it as invalid, and possibly notify other users on the network of the fork.
+In the future the Radicle daemon will stop following such a machine, mark it as invalid, and possibly notify other users on the network of the fork.